haakonaareskjold/FreeChampionRotations/CHANGLOG.md

 ## All notable changes to this publication will be documented in this file.

+### 1.4.1 - 31/03/2020

+* Added php built-in function for setting timezone to Europe/Berlin, DST should follow accordingly

 ### 1.4 - 30/03/2020

 * Added templates for Twig in case of Client/Server errors, foundation for future development- make template for the most common API errors possible